kreonjr/omniaural/README.md

 ### Initialize

-In your top level component (Usually App.js) import OmniAural and initialize the global state
+In your top level component (usually App.js) import OmniAural and initialize the global state
 ```javascript
 import { OmniAural } from 'omniaural';